vinniegarcia/proposal/README.md

   });
 ```

-## Questions?
+## Questions

+1. *My nodeback doesn't take any arguments, just a callback.
+How can I get a Promise back
+    instead of a Proposal?*
+    Just invoke the resulting Proposal.
+Example:
+    ```javascript
+    var proposal = require('proposal');

+    function closeConnection(callback) {
+      //this is an example of a nodeback with no arguments callback(err, data);
+    }
+    //create the Proposal to close the connection var closeProposal = Proposal(closeConnection);
+    //invoke the Proposal to return a Promise var closePromise = closeProposal();
+    closePromise.then(function (data) {
+      //do something with your data
+    })
+    .catch(function (err) {
+      //handle your error
+    });
+    ```
+2. *I have another question that's not listed here.*

     Raise an issue and I'll get to it as soon as I can.
 Thanks for reading this far!